lukasborawski/vue-use-state-effect/.github/README.md

 )
 ```

-What you can see here is a simple state `ref` object to which we've passed `test` string.
-Then we have method that will update this state.
-Please notice that we're not exporting this composable, we're not creating any external or global state objects, everything is locked inside the local composition function.
-Then it's wrapped by the `UseStateEffect` handler and finally shared as an effect.
+Here, a simple `ref` object is initialized with a `test` string.
+Additionally, there's the `updateState` method, designed to modify this state.
+It's essential to understand that the state is not exposed in any way, nor are any external or global state objects created; all logic is self-contained within the local composition function.
+This is then encapsulated by the `useStateEffect` handler and ultimately shared as an composable.

 OK, great.
 Let's use it along with some page / component.
 Create one e.g. `home.vue`.